 Susan Cain begins her talk by telling a story about how she was sent to summer camp with a suitcase full of books.
 This situation was very normal for her and her family since they were all considered introverts.
 However, when Susan found out that sitting around and reading books all day long is not considered ‘normal’ behavior by society, she felt like she had to change herself to fit in.
-Susan mentioned that this was not the first and certainly not the last time that society forced her to change her behavior in order to fit in.
+Susan mentioned that this was not the first, and certainly not the last time that society forced her to change her behavior in order to fit in.
 She goes on to say that there is a bias in society towards extroverted people.
 Our school systems and workplaces are designed for extroverted people, as they require group work and constant collaboration with others.
 Many believe that extroverted people are better leaders.
 However, introverts have been proven to be better at accepting that people work at different paces and are productive in different environments.
-Susan Cain also talks about that introversion and extroversion are not absolute.
-One does not have to be either or, in fact in most cases people say that they have characteristics of both introvert and extrovert.
+Susan Cain also talks about how introversion and extroversion are not absolute.
+One does not have to be either-or, in fact, in most cases, people say that they have characteristics of both introvert and extrovert.

 The main point of the TED talk is that society needs to be more accepting and understanding when it comes to people’s comfort zones.
-Susan Cain says that this issue is deep seeded in our cultural history but it is never too late to change.
+Susan Cain says that this issue is deep-seeded in our cultural history but it is never too late to change.